reyannlarkey/reyannlarkey.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Graduate Student at Montana State Univerisity.
+I am currently a Postdoctoral Researcher at Montana State Univerisity.
 Right now I'm studying <a href = "https://en.wikipedia.org/wiki/Terrestrial_gamma-ray_flash">Terrestrial Gamma-Ray Flashes (TGFs)</a> and their associated lightning.
-So far my research has been focused on the intervals between lightning flashes in TGF producing thunderstorms.
-However, I am also involved in a TGF detecting project called the Light and Fast TGF Recorder (LAFTR).
+So far my research has been focused on the relationships between TGF production and lightning and thunderstorm characteristics.
+I am also involved in a TGF detecting project called the Light and Fast TGF Recorder (LAFTR).
 See more details about my research projects <a href = "https://reyannlarkey.github.io/research/">here</a>.